FRACTAL KENNINGS (2019) - for orchestra

 A “kenning” is a literary technique frequently employed by Old Norse poets to replace a single word using an expanded artistic representation of that word—i.e. cheek-forest (beard), helmet-stump (head), dripping hall (sky), mane of the planes (woods), spirit-enclosure (chest), and so on.
 Reading Snorri Sturluson’s Poetic Edda inspired me to consider what a musical version of a kenning could be.

-In addition to following this process to compose the melodies, I create an atmosphere with the piece—a mixture of swirling science fiction sounds (the fractal) and a primal, ancient sound with fifths and fourths (the kennings), connecting ancient literature and modern mathematic concepts.
+In addition to following this process to compose the melodies, I create an atmosphere with the piece—a mixture of swirling science fiction sounds (the fractal) and a primal, ancient sound with fifths and fourths (the kennings).